usaid-cs/yesterday-i-learned/useless-trivia.md

+- [Chuck Norris](https://en.wikipedia.org/wiki/Chuck_Norris) is (currently) 79, and, at 2015, still had a lot of hair.
 - Guido van Rossum has a brother, Just van Rossum.
 (His first name is just Just.)
 - On Bill Murray's 20th birthday, he was arrested.
 For smuggling 10lbs of marijuana in a luggage.
 Which he intended to sell.
 Because he was joking about the luggage being a bomb.
 While on a plane. **He got off with a probation.**
 - Jackie Chan named his own child [Jaycee](https://newrepublic.com/article/152848/painful-price-becoming-jackie-chan), after his own initials, JC.